Call centers are changing.

 An FAQ page on your website, for example, is a quick and easy self-service tool to set up.

-On the other hand, online portals and AI chatbots are examples of more complicated but more far-reaching self-service technology.
+On the other hand, AI virtual assistants and kiosks are examples of complex but more far-reaching self-service technology.

 With self-service options, customers are able to find answers quickly on their own, which reduces the demand on call center agents.